Blink (company): Blink Industries

 Blink Industries was founded in 2012 by James Stevenson Bretton to focus on long form development for TV and Film.
 They are best known for the series Don't Hug Me I'm Scared created by Becky Sloan, Joe Pelling and Baker Terry.
-After building an audience as a YouTube series running from 2011-2018, where it has reached over 300 million views and 3.3 million subscribers on the platform, it was developed into 6 x 22 minute episodes for Channel 4 with support from the BFI's Young Audiences Content Fund and aired in Autumn 2022.
+After building an audience as a YouTube series running from 2011–2018, where it has reached over 300 million views and 3.3 million subscribers on the platform, it was developed into six 22 minute episodes for Channel 4 with support from the British Film Institute's Young Audiences Content Fund and aired in Autumn 2022.
 Don't Hug Me I'm Scared was awarded the BAFTA for Outstanding Production Design at the 2023 BAFTA Craft Awards.

 Their other major series to date is Dead End: Paranormal Park, created by Hamish Steele.
-It was developed from Steele's original graphic novel series “Deadendia” into 20 x 22 minute episodes for Netflix.
+It was developed from Steele's original graphic novel series "Deadendia" into twenty 22 minute episodes for Netflix.
 Season 1 was released in the summer of 2022 and Season 2 was released soon after in the autumn.